Most Active Speaker

 Guadalajara, Spain

-I'm an Open Source and software development enthusiast.
-I love writing code and contributing to Open Source projects.
-I have the privilege of being one of the starters or contributors in some interesting Open Source projects like Taiga, Penpot, Mattermost, Focalboard or testcontainers.
+Jesús Espino is an Open-Source and software development enthusiast.
+He loves writing code and contributing to Open-Source projects.
+Jesús also had the privilege of being one of the starters or contributors in some interesting Open-Source projects like Taiga, Penpot, Mattermost, Focalboard, or testcontainers-go.
+He is a big fan of learning new things, especially programming languages.
+He loves Rust, Go, Python, Clojure, Git, Postgres, and Vim, and he loves to dive deep into technical details.

 Awards